How to Prepare Philosophy Optional for UPSC | Syllabus, Booklist & Strategy for Philosophy Optional UPSC

 Nature of Religious Language: Analogical and Symbolic; Cognitivist and Noncognitive.

-How to prepare for Philosophy in UPSC
+How to prepare for the Philosophy Optional in UPSC Mains?

-Broadly, philosophy is divided into four parts namely Western Philosophy, Indian Philosophy, Social-political philosophy, and religious philosophy.
+Broadly, philosophy is divided into four parts, namely Western Philosophy, Indian Philosophy, Social-political philosophy, and religious philosophy.
 Let’s look at the preparation strategy for each of these:

 Booklist for Philosophy Optional For UPSC